caitlin-ohara/github-slideshow/_posts/0000-01-02-caitlin-ohara.md

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Caitlin's Slide!"
 ---

-One of the keys to happiness is a bad memory.
+This is my awesome slide
 Use the left arrow to go back!